sternmotor/hotkeys/README.md

-# hotkeys
+# Desktop Hotkey Guideline
-Keyboard shortcut proposal for easy-to-learn, quick, mouse-free access with hands on keyboard under Mac OS, Linux Desktops and Windows.
+Keyboard shortcut proposal for easy-to-learn, quick, mouse-free access with hands on keyboard under MacOS, Linux Desktops and Windows.

 ## Description
-If possible, use a mouse with support of mousewheel click (left/right) and a set of two thumb buttons like for example a Logitech M500.
-Such a setup may replace the need for Trackpad
+Basically, all keyboard shortcuts listed here are just proposals.
+These have to be implemented in the MacOS/Linux/Windows Desktop.

+There is some effort put in finding key combos which do not interfere with genuine setup under MacOS/Linux/Windows, but some adjustments may have to be taken.
+For example the unified approach to have `WIN/CMD + Cursor Keys` resize and move windows does not work under macOS where `CMD + Cursor Keys` cycles through desktop spaces.
+This can be switched to `CTRL + Cursor Keys` easily - just do it in case you happen to work on MacOS and linux desktop.

+All gestures which look too hard to learn easly are left out.

+Following tools can be used to realize those proposals - examples will be provided in future.

+* MacOS: use [BetterTouchTool](https://folivora.ai/) - configuration is planned to be included in this repository in future
+* Linux: Both [Cinnamon Desktop](https://linuxmint.com/download.php) and [Fluxbox|http://fluxbox.org/]  offer some good support for manipulating keyboard shortcuts.
+For some actions, scripts are needed.
+These will be provided here in future.
+* Windows: oops, sorry.
+Please support me with some insight on [AutoIT](https://www.autoitscript.com/site/autoit/) or similar - I have no experiences here

 Words and abbreviations used here: